Pabline/Quotes-app/README.md

 # Quotes-app
 An simple app to find famous quotes, motivational, etc. Build in Full-Stack JavaScript envrioment.
-MEAN & Ionic?ReactNative.
+MEPN & Ionic?ReactNative.

-This is a test proyect to learn and practice the Full-Stack JavaScript MEAN and the Ionic frameworks.
+This is a test proyect to learn and practice the Full-Stack JavaScript MEPN (MongoDb, Exoress, Polymer, NodeJs) and the Ionic/React-Native frameworks.

 ## License
 MIT